sva15/github-actions-project/docs/general/CLOUD_DEPLOYMENT_SETUP.md

 aws deploy get-deployment --deployment-id DEPLOYMENT_ID
 ```

-This setup provides a robust, scalable deployment infrastructure for your mono repo application across both GCP and AWS platforms.
+This setup provides a robust, scalable deployment infrastructure for your CloudSync Platform across both GCP and AWS platforms.